PipeWire/wireplumber/docs/rst/testing.rst

 6. Wait a few seconds and run ``wpctl status`` to inspect

    - The devices that were release by JACK should again be available
-   - There should be no *JACK System* endpoint
+   - There should be no *JACK System* nodes

 .. note::